jyyulab/scMINER/README.md

 The above command ignores <code>--perplexity</code> option since it uses preclustering transformation result.</br>

 It is possible to use <code>--retransformation</code> option to change the value of the parameter for final visualization.
-DO NOT SET to None or False or any not integer values.
+DO NOT SET to None or False or any non-integer values.